Gonzalo2408/IR2022-Project/Cluster_files/Readme.md

 There is also three scripts for run_treccovid.
 These refer to the models we have trained.

-They are currently written to evaluate on CDS since that was the last task we did for this project.

 _base is for the Medical BERT model without fine-tuning.

 _2 has been trained for 100 000 iterations.